A Passover Relationship between Events in the Life and

 4—Prefigured in the bread and fish (Matt 15:34)

-T—Spoke of Jesus’ “departure;” until after raised from the dead (Luke 9:31)
+T—Spoke of Jesus’ “departure;” until after being raised from the dead (Luke 9:31)

 J—To the rich young ruler—sell all that you have, give to the poor; eunuchs for the kingdom (Matt 19:21)